 Revised Text:

 Spurious import statements have been removed (as indicated by the Checkstyle plugin for Eclipse).
 Java doc comments are updated to use the fully qualified class names.
+This issue does not affect the specification text.

 See Revision 181: https://code.google.com/p/datadistrib4j/source/detail?r=181